-I find that the proposed project MAY have a significant effect on the e ENVIRONMENTAL IMPACT REPORT is required. nvironment, and an I find that the proposed project MAY have a "potentially significant imposignificant unless mitigated" impact on the environment, but at least of adequately analyzed in an earlier document pursuant to applicable legal has been addressed by mitigation measures based on the earlier analyst attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but the effects that remain to be addressed. ne effect 1) has been al standards, and 2) sis as described on I find that although the proposed project could have a significant effect environment, because all potentially significant effects (a) have been a an earlier ENVIROMENTAL IMPACT REPORT (EIR) or NEGATIVE DECLARA applicable standards, and (b) have been avoided or mitigated pursuant NEGATIVE DECLARATION, including revisions or mitigation measures the proposed project, nothing further is required. nalyzed adequately in ATION pursuant to to that earlier EIR or Cour Greenburg aty Administrator aty of Invo Date Signed
+- I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier ENVIROMENTAL IMPACT REPORT (EIR) or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.